-One of the most reassuring sights you can see on the face of a loud-speaker-is the KLH trademark.
+One of the most reassuring sights you can see on the face of a loudspeaker - is the KLH trademark.
 It represents that the product is one of a series of distinctly superior loudspeaker systems.
 These systems are evolved from a newly improved KLH formula for constructing speakers employing the acoustic suspension principle.
-At the laboratories of KLH, fine engineering experience does not stop at loud-speakers, but extends to exhaustive research and development in the fields of acoustics and sonics.
+At the laboratories of KLH, fine engineering experience does not stop at loudspeakers, but extends to exhaustive research and development in the build what it takes to get the best high fidelity SOUND REPRODUCTION

-In plain truth - whether the application is for monaural or stereo-the KLH performs in a way no other loudspeaker can equal.
-Why not make the comparison and assure yourself a surprising experience of listening enjoyment-at better hi-fi shops everywhere.
+In plain truth - whether the application is for monaural or stereo - the KLH performs in a way no other loudspeaker can equal.
+Why not make the comparison and assure yourself a surprising experience of listening enjoyment - at better hi-fi shops everywhere.
 For complete information and the name of your KLH dealer, write to Department S118.